exvertus/dryresume/README.md

 hiring staff easier---if you had a massive pile of applications on your desk, you would ask the needles in the haystack to raise their hands too.

-So while it is advantageous for a candidite to custom-tailor their application-documents *for that employer*, this can be taken to [extreme lengths](https://www.newsweek.com/woman-draws-pixar-characters-outside-studio-gets-attention-employees-1674117) and can feel like an eggs-in-one-basket problem pretty quickly.
-Therefore, there is a need for candidates to strike a balance between standing out to a particular employer while still diverisfying.
-So this also includes a [kustomize](https://kustomize.io/)-like way of using overlays to specialize each resume and cover-letter to add things like custom- summaries, re-ordering most relevant skills to the top, etc.
+While it is advantageous for a candidite to custom-tailor their application-documents *for that one employer*, this can be taken to [extreme lengths](https://www.newsweek.com/woman-draws-pixar-characters-outside-studio-gets-attention-employees-1674117) and can feel like an eggs-in-one-basket problem quickly.
+Many candidates need a way to strike a balance between standing out to a particular employer while still diverisfying the set of employers they apply to.
+So this also includes a [kustomize](https://kustomize.io/)-like way of using overlays to customize *the data* that each final copy gets.
+This can be used to manage custom-summaries and statements, re-order skills, and cut out irrelevant experience on a per-resume/CV basis.